 One of the questions that I am often asked is, “If I am going to have a drink (Make that an alcoholic drink), what should I have?
 What is least likely to impact on my PCOS?”
 Well, recent research suggests that there is something in red wine that might help manage your PCOS hormones.
-So, let’s have a look at why you might want to think about including red wine in your PCOS diet.
+So, let’s have a look at what you need to know about PCOS and wine and if is should be a part of your PCOS diet.

 Resveratrol for PCOS